t12-pybash/fullnode-infrastructure/README.md

    10.96.226.52           10.96.79.1
 Key Features

+**What was deployed

-Persistent storage for blockchain data
+- Persistent storage for blockchain data
-Resource limits for predictable performance
+- Resource limits for predictable performance
-Service discovery between components
+- Service discovery between components
-Health checks and monitoring ready
+- Health checks and monitoring ready
-Infrastructure as Code approach
+- Infrastructure as Code approach
-# Infrastructure Update Fri 18 Jul 2025 13:30:01 IST
-# AWS credentials properly configured Fri 18 Jul 2025 17:47:33 IST